davidcooper7/RepairProtein/README.md

 # RepairProtein

 ## Environment
-Important dependencies://
+Important dependencies:\\
-	/t modeller 10.4 -> UCSF Modeller license is necessary to use this package.
+	\t modeller 10.4 -> UCSF Modeller license is necessary to use this package.
 A free academic license is available at https://salilab.org/modeller/registration.html

 ## RUN_RepairProtein.py